 The Regional Schools were built in the late 1960's to the early 1970's.
-Of the sixteen remaining schools 5 remain in need of window replacement.
-The windows that were originally designed were Pella casement windows all of the sites have asbestos and or PCB's in the chalking which will require removal and disposal by a certified abatement company.
-Due to their age, they are single paned and they do not have the energy efficiency (R-value) that new windows have.
-Most of the crank operators do not function and many of the sills have begun to rot.
+Of the fifteen remaining schools 2 remain in need of window replacement (Union and Newark campuses).
+The windows that were originally designed were Pella casement windows.
+All of the sites have asbestos and or PCB's in the caulking which will require removal and disposal by a certified abatement company.
+Due to their age, they are single paned and do not have the energy efficiency (R-Value) that the new windows have.
+Most of the crank operators do not function and many of the sills have continued to rot.
 The installation of new windows would increase energy efficiency.
-The new Pella windows can also be purchased with an internal blind system which would decrease costs of blind replacement and increase schools security by being able to quickly obscure the view from the outside.
+The new Pella windows can also be purchased with an internal blind system which would decrease costs of blind replacement.